flaviamoura/blockchain-apprentice-notes/activities/API/README.md

 # API Project
-This REST API is used for querying, creating, updating, and deleting clients and cities, utilizing the MySQL database!
+This REST API is used for querying, creating, updating, and deleting customers and cities, utilizing the MySQL database!

 ## Initial Setup:
 Before running the code, you need to import the following packages:
 ```
 npm install
 ```

 ### Database:
 Create a MySQL database and update the database name and password in the file [database]()!